EU leaders head for tussle over rescue plans for industry | Headlines

 European Union leaders will argue on Thursday over how to prop up their countries' industries, which have been whacked by soaring energy prices since the outbreak of war in Ukraine and now face the threat of subsidy-fuelled U.S. competition.
 Poorer EU countries want a coordinated response to the U.S. Inflation Reduction Act (IRA) - $430 billion worth of tax breaks for green energy - because they lack the deep pockets of richer member states like Germany to underpin their industries.

-Poorer EU countries want a coordinated response to the U.S. Inflation Reduction Act (IRA) - $430 billion worth of tax breaks for green energy - because they lack the deep pockets of richer member states like Germany to underpin their industries.
-The tug-of-war among 27 leaders in Brussels will be inconclusive, diplomats said.
+The discussion among 27 leaders in Brussels will be inconclusive, diplomats said, with a draft of the summit decision simply showing that the leaders would ask the EU's executive Commission to make proposals early next year to safeguard the bloc's industry.
+French President Emmanuel Macron said those proposals should be "a European response" to the IRA.

-Still, it will mean that the EU ends 2022 struggling to stay united after a year of closing ranks to support Ukraine after being invaded by Russia in February and pressuring Moscow with far-reaching and unprecedented economic sanctions.
-EU Commission President Ursula von der Leyen proposed ahead of the summit to loosen state aid rules in renewable energy and clean-tech to shield European industry.
+It was necessary, he said, to "simplify our rules and have a macro-economic response and a level of aid which at European and national level makes it possible to respond, to be the equivalent of what the Americans do."
+Commission President Ursula von der Leyen proposed ahead of the summit to loosen state aid restrictions in renewable energy and clean-tech to shield European industry because the IRA could lead to unfair competition.

-"There is a risk that the Inflation Reduction Act can lead to unfair competition," she said in a speech.
-"We need to give our answer, our European IRA."
-However, the EU is split between traditionally "dirigiste" countries that want to see the creation of a joint "sovereignty fund" to ensure a level playing field across the bloc and wealthier states that line up behind free market principles.
+"We need to give our answer, our European IRA," she said in a speech.
+However, the EU is split between traditionally interventionist countries that want a joint "sovereignty fund" to ensure a level playing field across the bloc and wealthier states that line up behind free market principles.

-"Some governments have deep pockets and extensive possibilities to support their industry through national schemes, others have not," said one senior EU diplomat.
-"We don't want a national subsidy race among member states ... but there have to be carefully drafted limits."
-While this dilemma is likely to be parked for another summit in February or March, the leaders may agree on Thursday on a ninth package of EU sanctions against Moscow.
+"We are in Europe at a point when we risk being desindustrialised, and today our answer is not a common answer," Belgian Prime Minister Alexander De Croo said.
+"It looks a bit like a game of the deepest pockets.
+And yes, some member states might have deeper pockets but in a few months we all be at the end of what we can do."

-This has been held up by disagreement over whether or how to offer exemptions for an EU ban on Russia fertiliser exports.
-Some say these restrictions pose a food security threat to developing countries, while others argue that relaxing them would only open loopholes for Russian oligarchs who own fertiliser businesses to dodge EU sanctions against them.
+Different approaches over how to defend industry top a year when the EU closed ranks to support Ukraine after it had been invaded by Russia, but often struggled to agree how much pressure to put on Moscow, including through economic sanctions.
+RUSSIA SANCTIONS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)